 - The above print sizes are all approximate values when printing at a resolution of 200 dpi (dots per inch).
-Use a larger setting when you want to print at a higher resolution or when you plan to produce a larger size print. - Selecting the "2560 × 1712 (3:2)" image size records images with a 3:2 (horizontal:vertical) aspect ratio, which is optimal for printing on photographic paper with an aspect ratio of 3:2.
+Use a larger setting when you want to print at a higher resolution or when you plan to produce a larger size print. - In order to obtain the level of resolution for which your camera is designed, recording at a maximum image size (6M) is recommended.
+Use a smaller image size when you want to conserve memory capacity. - Selecting the "2816 × 1872 (3:2)" image size records images with a 3:2 (horizontal:vertical) aspect ratio, which is optimal for printing on photographic paper with an aspect ratio of 3:2.